MOST RECENT

 New York Drivers License Test Requirements

-Since taking a drivers test is the final step of the application process, you will need to meet certain requirements before the Department of Motor Vehicles allows you to be tested.
+Since taking the NYS drivers test is the final step of the application process, you will need to meet certain requirements before the Department of Motor Vehicles allows you to be tested.
 These requirements largely depend on your age, so we've broken them into two separate sections.
+If you are taking your New York road test and you are already over 18 years of age, go ahead and skip right to the next section.

-If you are under age 18, you are subject to the the New York graduated driver's license law.
+If you are under age 18, you must follow the rules set by the New York graduated drivers license law.
 This means that in addition to observing all rules that apply to older license applicants, you will also need to satisfy special requirements that were designed specifically for teenage drivers.

-The first thing you should do is learn the state driving rules.
-There are a few ways to do so, you can either grab a free copy of the New York drivers test manual from the DMV and read the rules outlined there or you may sign up for an approved NYS driver's education class.
+The first thing you should do is study the New York state driving rules.
+There are a few ways to do so, you can either grab a free copy of the NYS driving manual from the DMV and read the rules outlined there or you may sign up for an approved NYS driver's education class.
 Each way has its pros and cons, for example, if you choose to complete a drivers education class at this point, you will not have to take a 5 hour drivers safety course before you take the drivers license test.

-Once you learn the rules, you need to take a New York drivers permit test.
+Once you learn the rules, you need to take the New York drivers permit test.
 The test can be taken either at the DMV or at once of the high schools that participate in the DMV Online Knowledge Test Application (OKTA) program.
-Make sure you try couple of free drivers practice tests for NY before you hit the real thing.
+Make sure you try the free NYC drivers permit practice test before you hit the real thing.
+You may also use this test as a refresher exam before you go in to take your driving test in NY, along with other practice tests that are available on the site, such as this DMV NY permit test practice test and this free practice permit test NY sample quiz.

-Those who successfully pass the test are issued with a New York drivers permit.
+Those who successfully pass the learners permit test are issued with a New York driving permit.
 The permit allows you to start your driving practice.
-Please remember that this is not a full license and you need to observe all New York permit restrictions until you receive a driver's license.
+Please remember that this is not a full license and you need to observe all New York permit restrictions until you take your NY driving test and receive a driver's license.
 You must hold a permit for at least six months, complete a 5 hour pre-licensing course (if you chose not to take a drivers education program) and at least 50 hours of supervised driving with your parents/legal guardians.
-If these requirements are met, you are ready to schedule your New York drivers license test.
+If these requirements are met, you are ready to schedule your NYS drivers license test.

 18 Years of Age and Older

-If you are at least 18 years of age, the application procedure is quite similar to that for younger drivers, however, there is no minimum holding period and you are not required to complete a certain number of driving hours before scheduling your drivers test.
-Take the drivers permit test at the DMV, get your drivers permit, practice driving and schedule your drivers test as soon as you feel confident enough behind the wheel.
+If you are at least 18 years of age, the application procedure is quite similar to that for younger drivers, however, there is no minimum holding period and you are not required to complete a certain number of driving hours before scheduling your driving test.
+Take the drivers permit test at the DMV, get your driving permit, practice driving and schedule your NYS driving test as soon as you feel confident enough behind the wheel.
 Keep in mind that you must also observe all permit restrictions, that is, you cannot drive alone and must have a supervising driver with you at all times.
-You must also complete a 5-hour drivers safety course, unless you have already completed an approved drivers education class.
+You must also complete a 5-hour drivers safety course, unless you have already completed an approved NY drivers education class.
 Please note that there are no approved online drivers education courses in New York, so you will not be able to meet this requirement online.
+Don't get fooled by websites that claim to offer a state-certified class online or you may be up for an unpleasant surprise when you come in to take your NY drivers test.

 Scheduling the Drivers License Test

-Drivers license testing in New York is conducted per appointments only, walk ins are not allowed.
+You can take a driving test in NY only if you make a prior appointment, walk ins are not allowed.
 If you want to make sure that you get a convenient date for the test, you have to schedule an appointment well in advance.
 There are a few ways to schedule your drivers test.

 The most convenient option today is to schedule a driving test online, though the DMV website.
 Follow this link if you wish to do so.